 Dates & Locations

-Currently all CELforPharma courses are planned to only be held live online (hosted in Zoom) until international travel is back to normal.
+Currently this CELforPharma course is planned to only be held live online (hosted in Zoom).

 Included in the Registration Fee

-- Access to an expert led course in real-time, using an interactive platform for break-out rooms, whiteboard exercises, polling, plenary discussions and chats.
+- Access to a small-class (max 20 participants), expert led course in real-time, using an interactive platform for break-out rooms, whiteboard exercises, polling, plenary discussions and chats.

 - Course material, which will be provided to you in both digital format (by email) and in hard copy (by post, so you can make notes during the course).